 The woman also serves as a collective symbol for both Israel and the Church.
 She is Israel, the Daughter of Zion, the nation from whom the Messiah comes, the community of faith and obedience that awaits the birth of the Messiah (Isaiah 66:7).
 In Hebrew a country is expressed in the feminine tense, as mother of her inhabitants.
 The symbol clearly refers to the Church, for Jesus at the Cross gives his Mother Mary to his disciple (John 19:26-27).
 The Church are the faithful disciples of Christ, whom the dragon in Revelation 12:17 went "to make war with the rest of her offspring who keep the commandments of God and bear testimony to Jesus."

 The ending of the twentieth century has witnessed an overwhelming number of reported appearances of Mary, suggesting we are entering the end times prophesied by the Book of Revelation.
 While public revelation - the Bible - is a matter of faith, one does not have to accept private revelation, such as apparitions.
-However, one cannot ignore the profound effect of historical apparitions such as Guadalupe, Lourdes, and Fatima.
+However, one cannot ignore the healing miracles and profound effect of historical apparitions such as Guadalupe, Lourdes, and Fatima.
 The following is a list of the approved Apparitions of Mary.